 - Missing teeth

 Because the Temporomandibular joint is continually used, TMD could be a chronic source of pain, particularly when you feel stress.
-If you want to overcome TMD pain and symptoms, Grand Prairie, TX dentist Dr. Wiesse can assess your situation and recommend TMD treatment that could make a major difference.
+If you want to overcome TMD pain and symptoms, Dr. Wiesse can assess your situation and recommend TMD treatment that could make a major difference.

-The dental team at Beautiful Lake Ridge Smiles would be happy to assess your symptoms and your jaw in order to look at potential causes and determine an appropriate treatment plan to help alleviate pain, deal with symptoms, and prevent ongoing problems with the jaw.
+The dental team at Lake Ridge Ortho-TMJ-Sleep Centre would be happy to assess your symptoms in order to look at potential causes and determine an pertinent treatment plan to help alleviate your symptoms, and prevent ongoing problems with the jaw.

 Treatment methods for TMD could include:

-- Cold Laser and other pain relief help, including anti-inflammatory prescriptions
+- Cold Laser, ultrasound and other pain relief help including anti-inflammatory prescriptions

 - Trigger point, nerve block, or Botox injections

-- Orthotic dental appliances for TMD to help move the jaw into an optimal position as well as prevent nighttime teeth grinding
+- Orthotic dental appliances to help move the jaw into an optimal position and reduce teeth grinding/clenching

 - Spray and stretch TMJ massage technique as well as jaw exercise recommendations

-Working with Beautiful Lake Ridge Smiles in Grand Prairie, TX
+Working with Lake Ridge Ortho-TMJ-Sleep Centre in Grand Prairie, TX

-At Beautiful Lake Ridge Smiles, Dr. Wiesse has invested in ongoing education and technology in this area of dentistry and is a fellow of the American Academy of Craniofacial pain.
-Dr. Wiesse and his team take the time to assess each patient individually to determine an appropriate and customized TMD treatment plan, which will be carried out over several phases.
+At Lake Ridge Ortho-TMJ-Sleep Centre, Dr. Wiesse and his team take the time to assess each patient individually to determine an appropriate and customized TMD treatment plan.
 Wherever possible we opt for non-invasive treatments and we’ve had great success with helping patients reduce or even eliminate symptoms altogether.